Subscribe To This Site

 How to treat hypertension naturally, without drugs and in pregnancy

 When doctors consider types of high blood pressure in the context of how to treat hypertension it is broken down into two main categories namely essential hypertension and secondary hypertension.
-In the former, the causes of hypertension are not known but have been linked to factors such as genetics, age and even food intake.
-Ironically causes of low blood pressure are better known than for hypertension.
-Secondary hypertension can be linked to specific underlying causes which are primary to the condition.
-This could be other medical disorders such as heart disease, kidney disease, liver disease or diabetes and even pregnancy.
-Side effects of certain medications for example stop smoking products and certain organ transplant drugs are also responsible for secondary hypertension.
+In the former, the causes are not known but have been linked to factors such as genetics, age and even food intake.
+Ironically, causes of low blood pressure are better known than those for hypertension.

 How to treat hypertension of a secondary nature will therefore involve dealing with the underlying causes involved in order to eliminate the high blood pressure.
 In most cases patients who undergo treatment of secondary hypertension causes are able to eliminate or at least bring into control the hypertension.
 This is the first line of treatment for secondary hypertension - dealing with the diagnosed underlying often medical causes.

 Hypertension is divided into four categories namely normal hypertension, prehypertension, Stage 1 and Stage 2 hypertension.
 These stages are determined by the readings on the high blood pressure monitors most of which are now digital such as the Omron, Samsung, Microlife brands and others.
-Concerning stages 1 and 2 hypertension a doctor may prescribe lifestyle changes as is also suitable for prehypertension.
+Concerning stages 1 and 2 hypertension, a doctor may prescribe lifestyle changes as is also suitable for prehypertension.
 Drugs for high blood pressure known as antihypertensives may also be prescribed.
-The positive effects of these various drugs will include reduction of excess fluid in the bloodstream a sign of sodium sensitivity in many patients, reduction of heart rate and the amount of blood it pumps to preventing the narrowing of the blood vessels also a factor in high blood pressure.
+The positive effects of these various drugs will include reduction of excess fluid in the bloodstream a sign of sodium sensitivity in many patients, reduction of heart rate and the amount of blood it pumps to preventing the narrowing of the blood vessels,.
+This is also a factor in high blood pressure.

-High blood pressure drugs by name would include Diuretics, Beta-blockers, ACE inhibitors, Alpha blockers and many others.
-These drugs are prescribed by doctors and will certainly require constant doctor involvement whilst the patient is under hypertension treatment.
+High blood pressure drugs by name include Diuretics, Beta-blockers, ACE inhibitors, Alpha blockers and many others.
+These drugs are prescribed by doctors and will certainly require constant doctor involvement whilst the patient is under the hypertension treatment.

 How To Treat Hypertension Naturally Without Drugs